Our 20/20 family has deep roots...

 Nova Scotia Power (Acadia First Nation)

-Lisa Francis has a background in Human Resource Management and Industrial Relations, Saint Mary’s University, and has earned other economic development and business certifications along the way.
+Lisa Francis-Beaver has a background in Human Resource Management and Industrial Relations, Saint Mary’s University, and has earned other economic development and business certifications along the way.
 Lisa spent fifteen years with Acadia First Nation working in community economic development.
 As a mentor and regional Mi’kmaq chair on several economic development fronts she was a strong voice of the Mi’kmaq people receiving House of Assembly recognition and featured in the Wabanaki People of the Dawn regarding culture, heritage, archaeology and green energy sustainability.
 In 2015, she obtained the first Aboriginal Relations Advisor position with Nova Scotia Power, and currently continues to establish the foundation of Aboriginal Affairs within the company.

 Blood Tribe (Kainai Nation)